 One of the concerns facing retirement income may be the sequence of returns.
 Market losses that occur during retirement can have a lasting impact on retirement funds.
 When it comes to sustaining retirement income, people often place importance on the average rate of return.
 However, what might be more impactful is not the average return, but the order of returns.

 Let’s explore a hypothetical example of sequence of returns risk.
 In the two hypothetical examples provided, scenario A begins taking withdrawals in 1998, and scenario B begins taking withdrawals just two years later in 2000.
 Both have $500,000 at the time withdrawals begin.
 21 years later, with just a difference of two years from when withdrawals started, scenario A still has over $100,000 while scenario B’s account is depleted by year 15.

 To help mitigate the risk of potentially outliving retirement savings, a fixed index annuity (FIA) might be an option.
 FIAs can offer a balance of both protection from market downturns and growth potential.

 An annual reset feature of many FIAs locks in interest credits meaning gains cannot be lost due to market decreases.
 The “annual” reset feature applies to credit terms that span one year.
 For terms longer than a year, the reset feature coincides with the length of the term.
-This feature helps both in growing and in protecting your retirement nest eggs; not only will they not lose accumulation value from the downturn, but the new starting point for future growth calculations is the lower index value.
+This feature helps both in growing and in protecting retirement nest eggs; not only will they not lose value from market downturns, but the new starting point for future growth calculations is the lower index value (assuming a market downturn.)

 Sammons® Financial Group, Inc.’s member companies, including Midland National® Life Insurance Company.
 Annuities and life insurance are issued by, and product guarantees are solely the responsibility of, Midland National Life Insurance Company.